• Skip to main content

 Step 3: Soon after sustaining a workplace injury, you should write down details about the accident while they are fresh in your mind.
 At a minimum, your record of the event should include the following elements:

-• Exact date and time of the injury
+- Exact date and time of the injury

-• Your exact location at the time of the injury/accident
+- Your exact location at the time of the injury/accident

-• All body parts injured
+- All body parts injured

-• A brief statement of the events surrounding the injury (How did this happen?)
+- A brief statement of the events surrounding the injury (How did this happen?)

 This record will help your attorney properly evaluate your claim and provide evidence if your claim is wrongfully denied.

-Workers’ compensation benefits: Are you eligible?
+AZ workers’ compensation benefits: Are you eligible?

 If your injury is job-related, you are most likely covered under workers’ compensation — regardless of who caused the accident.
 You’re typically able to receive workers’ comp benefits if you meet these four basic eligibility requirements:

-1. You are an employee (independent contractors and volunteers typically don’t count, though you still may have rights)
+- You are an employee (independent contractors and volunteers typically don’t count, though you still may have rights)

-2. Your employer carries workers’ comp insurance (as required by law for a majority of employers, though not all)
+- Your employer carries workers’ comp insurance (as required by law for a majority of employers, though not all)

-3. You suffered a work-related injury or illness
+- You suffered a work-related injury or illness

-4. You file your claim within the state’s deadline for filing a workers’ comp claim (In Arizona and most other states, the employee must file a work injury claim in writing within one year from the date of injury.)
+- You file your claim within the state’s deadline for filing a workers’ comp claim (In Arizona and most other states, the employee must file a work injury claim in writing within one year from the date of injury.)

 Arizona Workers’ Compensation Guide

-What do you do if you’re injured on-the-job?
+FREE E-BOOKWhat do you do if you’re injured on-the-job?
 Our free guide contains knowledge to help the injured worker understand the workers’ compensation application process.

 To begin the process, you must report the details of your workplace injury to your supervisor and request the claim form that Arizona law says an employer must provide.

 At this point, you should also request that your employer refer you to an approved medical care provider.
-In Arizona, employers get to choose the doctor their injured employee sees on their first medical treatment.
+In Arizona, employers get to choose the doctor their injured employee sees for their first medical treatment.
 After this, though, you’re allowed to choose your own doctor.

-However, if the injury is serious, first seek immediate medical attention and then notify your employer, in writing, as soon as possible.
+However, if the injury is serious, first seek immediate medical attention and then notify your employer in writing as soon as possible.

 Your employer’s workers’ compensation insurance carrier is then notified of the claim and has 21 days to accept or deny compensation.

 If the insurance carrier accepts your claim, they must provide payment for medical bills in accordance with the Arizona Fee Schedule.
-If the carrier denies your claim, you may appeal the decision by filing a Request for Hearing within 90 days from the date of the denial notice.
+If your claim is denied, you have the right to appeal.

 What workers’ compensation benefits can I receive in Arizona?